 - Copyright infringement: Malicious posters are often unaware they aren’t able to freely use someone’s picture unless they possess the actual copyright, or have been given consent to post it by the copyright holder.
 Because of PredatorsAlerts.com’s informal submission procedures, users are encouraged to attach photos, which often results in unrestrained copyright infringement of innocent parties’ pictures.

 - Potential extortion: As mentioned above, PredatorsAlerts.com (formerly ExposingJohns.com) has been accused of engaging in acts of “sextortion,” where they post an innocuous Craigslist ad, and later user any personal information exchanged to blackmail unsuspecting persons.
 The FBI acknowledges sextortion as a serious crime and provides an informative video and list of how to avoid falling victim to online predators and extortion scams.

 Ohio Defamation Law Fact: When bringing a defamation claim, requirements of fault will differ when the subject of the false statement is a private or public figure.
 In defining what constitutes a ‘public figure,” Ohio courts follow the case of Gertz v.
-Robert Welch, Inc, which defines public figures as persons who have achieved pervasive fame and influence, and requires the defendant acted with “actual malice” when publishing the false statement.
+Robert Welch, Inc, which defines public figures as persons who have achieved pervasive fame and influence, and requires the defendant acted with “actual malice” when publishing the defamatory statement.

 Can I Hold PredatorsAlerts.com Liable for Defamatory Online Content?